Boissower See und Südteil des Neuenkirchener Sees

 Are there guided tours?

-Check the official website for information on any guided tours available, which can enhance your understanding of the reserve.
+Check the official website for information on any guided tours that may be available.

 What’s the best time to visit?